gorakhjoshi/useStateHookConcept/README.md

 ## Background

 Normally an interactive application will need to hold state somewhere.
-In React, you use special functions called "hooks" to do this.
+In out React project, you use special functions called "hooks" to do this.
 Common built-in hooks
 include: